Meg Lee Chin: Gearslutz

-Political Art
+Political art

 Chin's work has become increasingly political.
 In 2014 she released an anti-war music video using Vietnam-era war footage.
 "I Can't Pull the Trigger" was produced by Chin in London, England.

 Chin has released 5 homegrown music videos.
-True to her DIY underground ethic Meg produced, filmed, directed, and edited all videos and music.
-A highly controversial political video "England's Mask" was featured in a talk at the Tate Gallery in London where she appeared on a panel of artists speaking on the topic "Artists Explore Brexit".
+True to her DIY underground ethic, Chin produced, filmed, directed, and edited all videos and music.
+A highly controversial political video, "England's Mask", was featured in a talk at the Tate Gallery in London where she appeared on a panel of artists speaking on the topic "Artists Explore Brexit".

-In 2019, she created a political documentary/cartoon entitled "England's Mask" which expands upon the song of the same name.
+In 2019, she created a political documentary/cartoon entitled England's Mask which expands upon the song of the same name.
 The video demonstrates why Britain is in danger of losing its status as global creative leaders in street art, fashion and pop music.
 Solutions include an unconditional basic income, land tax, legal reform.
-Chin proposes the democratization of money printing by transferring money printing powers powers away from central banks.
+Chin proposes the democratization of money printing by transferring money printing powers away from central banks.

 The film screened at the Bookery Art Gallery in London on June 16, 2022.
-The event was called "Hack the Economy" and offered the public an invitation to talk, debate and brainstorm the future.
-An interview Q&A and discussion was hosted afterwards by art curator Manick Govinda.
+The event was called "Hack the Economy" and offered the public an invitation to talk, debate, and brainstorm about the future.
+An interview Q&A and discussion were hosted afterward by art curator Manick Govinda.
+The film also screened at the Wheatsheaf in London on June 3, 2019.

 Chin created a genre called "Word Drops" which are short spoken word and commentary pieces, often of a political nature and mixed with an assortment of beats and sound effects.

-In 2021, she released five standalone singles through Distrokid.
+In 2021, she released five standalone singles through DistroKid.